XHBACR/UCSAH/README.md

 ```

 ## Dataset
-The `dataset` folder contains the preprocessed IMDB data, where multi-view feature tokens have already been constructed.
+The `dataset` folder contains the preprocessed IMDB data.

 ## Train
-Train and evaluate the model using python `mainTrain.py`.
+Train and evaluate the model using python file `mainTrain.py`.